TracecatHQ/tracecat/README.md

 *Disclaimer: Tracecat is currently in public alpha.
 If you'd like to use Tracecat in production, please reach out to us in Discord or founders@tracecat.com!*

 [Tracecat](https://tracecat.com) is an open source automation platform for security teams.
-We're building the features of Tines / Palo Alto XSOAR with:
+We're building the features of Tines / Splunk SOAR with:

 - Enterprise-grade open source tools
 - Open source AI infra and GPT models